josealeixopc/feup-ri/assign3-4/catkin_ws/README.md

 1. Start the script using `rosrun`.
 Make sure you have a loop in the beginning of your Python script to wait for the debugger to attach.
 1. Run the debug configuration, and select the process corresponding to your script.
 1. Exit the loop and debug!

+Alternatively use a debugger such as `ptvsd` and attach a debug session:

+1. `pip install ptvsd` (Visual Studio Python debugger)
+1. Create a `Remote Attach` debug configuration on VSCode
+1. `python -m ptvsd --host localhost --port 5678 --wait <script>` waits until a session is attached and then runs the script.